Student Success and Opportunity

 • Undergraduate research.
 Expand opportunities for undergraduate students to engage in meaningful and mentored research and creative experiences, making undergraduate research a hallmark of the IUB student experience while simultaneously expanding awareness of the value of research and creative activity.

 • International learning opportunities.
-Mobilize IUB’s university partnerships and international alumni network to increase the accessibility and inclusiveness of international education for IUB students, including study abroad, international internships, international service-learning programs and high- impact virtual classroom programs.
+Mobilize IUB’s university partnerships and international alumni network to increase the accessibility of international education for IUB students, including study abroad, international internships, international service-learning programs, and high-impact virtual classroom programs.

 • Evidence-based pedagogy.
-Enhance evidence-based pedagogy and inclusive teaching practices to improve student outcomes in academic courses.
+Enhance evidence-based pedagogy and cutting-edge teaching practices to improve student outcomes in academic courses.

 • Academic support and advising.
-Ensure that all student populations have equitable access to academic advising and academic support resources.
+Ensure that all student populations have equal access to academic advising and academic support resources.

 • Degree pathways.
-Implement degree pathways and track key progression milestones to enable timely student interventions that ensure students efficiently progress to timely degree completion.
+Implement degree pathways and track key progression milestones to enable prompt student interventions that ensure students efficiently progress to timely degree completion.

 Primary